ietf-wg-asdf/SDF/sdf.md

 Actions may have (or lack) qualities of idempotency and side-effect safety.

-The current version of SDF only provides data constraint modeling and semantics for the input and output data of `sdfAction` entries.
+The current version of SDF only provides data constraint modeling and semantics for the input and output data of definitions in `sdfAction` groups.
 Again, data definitions for payloads of protocol messages, and detailed protocol settings for invoking the action, are expected to be part of the protocol binding.

 ### sdfEvent

-`sdfEvent` is provided to model "happenings" associated with an sdfObject that may result in a signal being stored or emitted as a result.
+The `sdfEvent` group contains declarations of Events, which can model affordances that inform about "happenings" associated with an instance of an Object; these may result in a signal being stored or emitted as a result.

 Note that there is a trivial overlap with sdfProperty state changes, which may also be defined as events but are not generally required to be defined as such.
-However, `sdfEvents` may exhibit certain ordering, consistency, and reliability requirements that are expected to be supported in various implementations of `sdfEvent` that do distinguish sdfEvent from sdfProperty.
+However, Events may exhibit certain ordering, consistency, and reliability requirements that are expected to be supported in various implementations of `sdfEvent` that do distinguish sdfEvent from sdfProperty.